Pros and Cons of Chorionic Villus Sampling

-There are two methods of performing CVS—transabdominal and transcervical, depending on the safest in your pregnancy.
+There are two methods of performing chorionic villus sampling—transabdominal and transcervical, depending on the safest in your pregnancy.
 Both approaches depend on ultrasound and results are usually available within 48 hours to one week.

 - Transabdominal – a needle is inserted through the abdomen into the uterus to obtain a small amount of tissue from the chorionic villi (finger-like projections of tissue that surround the baby in the early weeks and ultimately form the placenta).